-Frain has new and like-new Casing Equipment in stock, thoroughly tested and ready to ship in as little as 48 hours.
-Give us a call today to get the right Casing Equipment for your project.
+Frain has new and like-new Casing Machinery in stock, thoroughly tested and ready to ship in as little as 48 hours.
+Give us a call today to get the right Casing Machinery for your project.

 Case packing is the process by which packages or products are loaded into cases, boxes or trays.
 These are usually corrugated board but may also be fluted plastic, heavy non-fluted board or other materials.
 In some instances, such as milk in bottles and cartons, specialized metal or plastic returnable crates are used.
 For simplicity, this white paper will use the word “case” generically to cover all variations.
 With minor variations, case packing is the same regardless of whether it is an RSC case, a tray, a crate or some other box.